wdehoog/hutspot-ubports/docs/operating/page-usage.md

  * Button on header:
    * Create New Playlist
  * Click on Playlist item to select it

+### Shows Page
+ * Page header
+    * Home button to return to the Home/Menu page
+ * Click on the star of an Item to toggle Followed/Saved state
+ * Click on the Show details to see the Show Description
+ * Context Menu of a Show provides:
+   * Play

 ### Recommendations Page
  * Page header